privateRecsys/privaterecsys/README.md

 If you are using the Flask api then set it to http://localhost:5000/api/v0
 ```
 yarn
-yearn start starts the app on http://localhost:3000/
+yarn start starts the app on http://localhost:3000/
 ```